FredaXin/project_vaughan/README.md

 to synthesize and interpret the data, and to identify any trends showcasing Vaughan’s growth for marketing purposes and to attract investments.

 The most challenging and time-consuming part of this process is data cleaning.
-To solve this challenge and to automate the data cleaning process, we built a custom Python library.
+To solve challenges and to automate the data cleaning process, we built a custom Python library.

 The following sections of the README will focus on the mechanism of the custom